 The Community Service Scholarship Program was established to recognize students who have made a significant voluntary contribution to their communities and exhibit strong academic records.
 It is the University’s hope and expectation that Community Service Scholars will continue to serve their communities and their state while enrolled at UVM.
-Community Service Scholars become members of an organized student group, supported by the Dewey House for Civic Engagement, upon arrival at UVM.
+Community Service Scholars become members of an organized student group, supported by the Dewey House for Community Engagement, upon arrival at UVM.

 In order to retain your scholarship, you must meet the following requirements:

 - Complete 80 hours of community service per year and document these hours through an online system as instructed.These hours may be completed during the academic year and summer immediately following through community service, academic service-learning, community-based work-study, and other activities.
 Students who fail to complete the 80 hours in a year will be afforded a probationary period after which the scholarship will be withdrawn if the hours are not made up during the next year in addition to subsequent years' hourly service requirements.
 Scholars are required to track their completed service hours in a designated web portal as well as submit a reflection on the first of every month.
 Monthly written reflections are required and three late submissions will result in a probationary period.
 Failure to meet log and reflection deadlines can result in probation and termination of the scholarship.